MikeStevens1161/web-dev-hw/project-3/readme.md

 Week 8

 This week i used the color scheme i Picked out last week and added the pictures and font i needed.
 The font to be honest I pick by searching for what is the best font to use in web design in of effectiveness and looks and most used.
 I then decided to go with lato, and Alegreya one being serif and one sans serif.
 Then put everything togeather

+Week 9

+For this part of the project.
+I added a menu bar amongst other thing.
+I enjoyed doing all the required work.
+I think honestly now I know more about my favorite other then most know about theirs.
+I think one think i relised is just how connected everything on the web is.
+I had to go into photoshop and edit the logo I wanted to use.
+I know that developers do that kind of stuff all the time, but i just never thought before how much these other programs help along the work.